-Michaelmas is celebrated today in the Waldorf Steiner community, and originated as a Christian festival during the Middle Ages in Western Europe.
+Michaelmas is widely celebrated in the Waldorf Steiner community, and originated as a Christian festival during the Middle Ages in Western Europe.
 It is the feast day of the Archangel St. Michael, celebrated on 29th September.

 Michaelmas falls near the Autumnal equinox, marking the darkening days in the Northern hemisphere.
 It also traditionally marks the end of harvest and is a time to make jams and chutneys to preserve food for the winter.
 Apples are picked and juiced, baked or made into crumbles.
 It is a time to wrap up warm in coats, mittens and hats.